jonananas/knowledge/WindowsTooling.md

     mklink /J javapath c:\MyPrograms\Java\jdk1.8\bin

 # Cygwin
+Use <https://cygwin.com/cgi-bin2/package-grep.cgi> to search for commands, is similar to

+    apt-cyg searchall fuser

 ## Program directory and paths
 Since "Program Files" are bit of a hassle to use in cygwin